Kaysil/OreGeneratePE/README.md

-# OreGeneratePE
+# OreGeneratorBE
-a Random Ore plugin for any SkyBlock Server!
+a Random Ore plugin for Skyblock server!
+# Usage:
+Put it to your plugins file and start your server :/ (Water & Fence)